On This Page

 Completion of this rigorous 60-credit-hour culinary arts degree program qualifies you for employment in a variety of hospitality settings where you can further develop your passion for cooking:

 A culinary school in Chicago provides students with the resources and the prime location needed to help pursue their hospitality careers.
-With courses that focus on a wide variety of culinary techniques, from Advanced Culinary Skills to Latin America and European cuisine, our cooking classes at St. Augustine go well beyond the cooking fundamentals to give culinary students the skill set needed to succeed in any professional kitchen.
+We cater especially to those seeking colleges for adults with courses that focus on a wide variety of culinary techniques, from Advanced Culinary Skills to Latin American and European cuisine, our cooking classes at St. Augustine go well beyond the cooking fundamentals to give culinary students the skill set needed to succeed in any professional kitchen.
 We work alongside local Illinois industry leaders to guarantee our courses are providing our students with the skills necessary to succeed in the culinary world.

 An Illinois Food Sanitation Certificate